Blinken reassures allies ahead of possible Iran deal

 It remained unclear whether any decisions would emerge from the diplomatic gathering.
 But for Israel, hosting such a gathering itself is a significant accomplishment.
 Egypt is the first Arab country to make peace with Israel, while the other three nations normalized relations with Israel in 2020 in the so-called Abraham Accords brokered by the Trump administration.

-Yoel Guzansky, a senior researcher at the Institute for National Security Studies, a Tel Aviv think tank, said the meeting was historic by bringing together four Arab four ministers to Israel for a public, high-level gathering for the first time.
-“This is quite remarkable,” he said.
+Yoel Guzansky, a senior researcher at the Institute for National Security Studies, a Tel Aviv think tank, said the meeting was “quite remarkable” simply by bringing together four Arab four ministers to Israel for a public, high-level gathering for the first time.

 He said discussions would likely focus on the aftermath of a nuclear deal, with each country looking for different things, whether it be security guarantees, weapons systems, intelligence or diplomatic support.
 “Each country has its own wish list, but the common denominator is Iran,” he said.